serbancicortas/serbancicortas.github.io/_pages/about.md

 {: reversed="reversed"}

 ## Talks

+* ”Singularities and Cosmic Censorship, from vacuum to matter” Workshop, Fields Institute, Upcoming talk, May 2026

 * Simons Center Workshop on Hyperbolic and Dispersive Equations on Curved Geometries, flash talk, April 2025